-2020 Rowan County general election results - Salisbury Post
+Unofficial Rowan County general election results - Salisbury Post

-2020 Rowan County general election results
+Unofficial Rowan County general election results

 The following are results for competitive local races and some of the biggest state and federal races.
 The results below only include votes cast in Rowan County.
-Results will be updated as they come in.
+To view local or statewide results from the N.C.
+Board of Elections, visit: er.ncsbe.gov.

+These results are not official until the Rowan County Board of Elections wraps up a process called canvas on Nov.
+13.

-So far, 0 of 41 precincts are completely reported.
-What’s below is only early votes and absentee by mail votes in by Election Day.
+41 of 41 precincts are completely reported in addition to early and most absentee by mail votes

 President